 How can Jon help?

-Jon works for the Awarding and End-point Assessment Organisation and can help out with enquires relating to qualification and end-point assessment documentation.
+Jon works for the Awarding and End-point Assessment Organisations and can help out with enquiries relating to qualification and end-point assessment documentation.
 Likewise, if you want to feedback on new qualifications or end-point assessment Jon would love to hear from you.